schultek/dart_mappable/packages/dart_mappable/doc/copywith.md

 ## Merging Objects

-You can also merge classes with nullable fields using the `.copyWith.$merge()` extension:
+You can also merge classes fields using the `.copyWith.$merge()` extension.
+Here any non-null property of the provided object will override the respective property of the base object.
+Other than the normal copy-with, this is not null-aware / reversible, meaning a non-null property can never be set back to null using this method.

 ```dart
 @MappableClass()